-Our FR garments are constructed with fabric that is self-extinguishing by removal from source and hereby provides a few seconds to react to an accidental exposure.
-The garment is not designed for extended exposure to flame or heat or for exposure to welding, chemicals, hot liquids or steam.
-The Uniform should also not be used for firefighting, wildfire fighting or other activities involving flame or heat.
-This Uniform may lose flame resistant properties if not maintained in accordance with manufacturer’s care and clean instructions found inside the Uniform.
+Our Fire Retardant & Arc Rated Uniforms are constructed with fabric that is self-extinguishing by removal from source and, as a result of this provides a few seconds to react to accidental exposure.
+The Uniforms are not designed for extended exposure to flame or heat or for exposure to welding, chemicals, hot liquids or steam.
+The Uniforms should also not be used for firefighting, wildfire fighting or other activities involving flame or heat.
+The Uniforms may lose the Fire Retardant properties if not maintained in accordance with manufacturer’s care and clean instructions found inside the Uniforms.

-Please make sure that the garment fit comfortably.
+Please make sure that the Uniforms fit comfortably.
 If the Uniform is too small, it will restrict movement and increase the possibility of fabric or seam tearing.
-It is our recommendation to wash any Uniform prior to the initial use or any alternations.
+It is our recommendation to wash any Uniform before to the initial use or any alternations.

 KONTRA manufacture Uniforms according to the table below:

 Pant Inseam Measurement: Actual Inch measured from crotch to bottom leg